 Parents/carers are able to choose on a daily basis between providing their children with a packed lunch or having a school dinner.
 There is a choice of a hot main course or vegetarian option with a pudding or fresh fruit.
-Alternatively, jacket potatoes with a variety of fillings or ploughman’s lunches are also available daily.
+Alternatively, jacket potatoes with a variety of fillings.
 Any containers brought into school for lunch or drinks should be named please.
 Dinner money is brought in each day by the children and stored for them until lunchtime, when it is paid to the kitchen staff.
 All money needs to be in a named envelope or purse.
-Milk and water are made available and other drinks may be purchased separately, whether or not children are having the cooked meal.
+Milk and water are made available to all children at lunch time.

 “Chartwells” are contracted to the school to provide school meals for our children.